 Watch also for Hooded Merganser, Northern Pintail, and Ruddy Duck.
 Dunlin, Pectoral Sandpiper, and White-rumped Sandpiper are the most likely shorebirds.
 Look in Irondequoit Bay, Braddock Bay, and any of the lakeshore ponds in Greece for ducks and waterfowl in general; mudflats at the south end of Irondequoit Bay (off the north side of Empire Boulevard), in the Salmon Creek area, at the east spit of Braddock Bay, and at Northrup Creek Sanctuary for shorebirds.
 Be sure to take a trip to Montezuma National Wildlife Refuge.
 Tundra Swan, Snow Goose, and a wide array of ducks and other waterfowl are sure to be seen.

 In the yard, it’s time to stock the feeders once again for winter.
 Remember, the greater variety of feed, the greater variety of visitors.
 Black oil sunflower seed is the best all-purpose bird seed, but cracked corn, suet, peanuts and thistle seed will expand the number of species.
-Have a supply of water.
-That can be as important as food when creeks and ponds freeze over.
+Have a supply of water, which can be important as food when creeks and ponds freeze over.
 A heating element will keep the water from freezing.
 It is also helpful to have plenty of bushes and trees in your yard to provide shelter and cover.
+Be sure to leave your hummingbird feeders up, as vagrant species from the west coast, such as Rufous or Allen’s Hummingbird may show up.